 Once a stage is assigned and treatment given, the stage is never changed.
-For example
+For instance,

 a stage I cancer of the cervix is treated.
 Two years later, the same cancer has spread

 and is now found in the lung.
-It is not now stage IV, but remains stage I, with recurrence to the lung.
+It isn't now stage IV, but is still stage I, with recurrence

 The important thing about staging is that it determines the appropriate treatment,